 Turning Products Into Service

-Dealing with physical products such as alcohol, diet pills, clothes, make-up, adult toys, or even food doesn’t mean you always have to rely on a direct-selling or the typical marketing approaches.
+Dealing with physical products such as alcohol, diet pills, clothes, make-up, adult toys, or even food doesn’t mean you always have to rely on direct-selling or the typical marketing approaches.
 Consider a subscription model that delivers the products to your clients’ doorsteps monthly as one way to boost company revenue.
 Or even one that turns a product into a dependent service like transportation or even healthcare.

 Providing clients with easy subscription payment processing to help them navigate your roster of products ensures a sale month after month.
 Selling physical products eventually morphs into a type of service that your clients cannot live without.
 This strategy guarantees brand loyalty and revenue for the business owner.

 Premium Membership Merchant Account

 When you look around you, you will soon come to realize that subscriptions are everywhere.
 From magazines, health supplements, software services, to even gym memberships, recurring revenue is everywhere.
 The clients agree to pay the company for access to products and/or services within a specified time frame.
 The customer can choose to pay one lump sum of money to get one-year access or the monthly mode of payment can be made, which helps clients stagger the costs.

 However, when you’re starting with this kind of subscription business, finding a merchant account at the start may prove to be difficult.
 The reason for this is because the continuity industry is high risk.
 Major credit card processing companies and leading national banks feel ambivalent about working with a subscription model.
 Thus, searching for a provider who understands why subscription is high risk is a vital step.
 Make sure to examine all your options because they’re the ones who will help facilitate the transactions, including protecting against the dreaded chargeback.
 The important thing is remembering to persevere if you know your company has something worthwhile and lasting to offer.